therealOri/Genter/README.md

 <br />

 # ToDo
 - Change how the databse is locked and unlocked.
 Maybe using gpg/pgp.
+(RSA encryption)? idk yet.
+- Add a new table in the database and new feature for just normal/unrelated notes that you'd write down on a notepad.
-(RSA encryption) __ __
+__ __

 <br />